-I like the look of making a full garden out of mini elevated raised garden beds.
-Basically they built a bunch of elevated raised garden beds.
+I like the look of making a full garden out of mini elevated garden beds.
+Basically, they built a bunch of elevated garden beds.

 34. Recycle Masonry Herb Garden

 This is a very interesting raised bed herb garden.
-The reason is because he took old masonry parts and put them together to create a unique shape.
+The reason is that he took old masonry parts and put them together to create a unique shape.